thatLeaflet/librewolf-snap/README.md

 Note: This is an unofficial repackaging and is not endorsed by the upstream project.
 The upstream Librewolf project can be found [here](https://librewolf.net/).
 Additionally,
-- this package is probably has broken sandboxing
+- this package probably has broken sandboxing / security issues
 - missing functionality due to minimal snap permissions
-- will not automatically update
+- will not get automatically updated
 - may not get timely updates
 - should only be used for testing purposes.